lllyasviel/Omost/README.md

 *(Below is a raw transcript from default model, with random seed 123456)*

-*(If the GitHub's code block rendering is causing troubles to read long lines, click [here](https://raw.githubusercontent.com/lllyasviel/Omost/main/README.md) to read raw texts.)*
+*(If the GitHub's code block rendering is causing troubles to reading long lines, click [here](https://raw.githubusercontent.com/lllyasviel/Omost/main/README.md) to read raw texts.)*

 ### User